eucalypto/smol-projects/training-repetition-logger/Readme.md

 ### Multiple exercises

 Right now, the program assumes you do only one kind of exercise.
 You have to start this script multiple times to log more than one exercise.

+### Done

+#### Graceful input validation

+Right now, the program tries to cast the input to int.
+When this fails it raises a ValueError, terminating the whole program.

+I want it to ask me again for input if this fails.